Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 ### Known Bugs

-- The only bug I know is when I open the hamburger menu especially on a small screen and its not completely visible, a user can't scroll down to go to tools and sometimes only contact page.
+1. One of the bugs I know is when I open the hamburger menu especially on a small screen and its not completely visible, a user can't scroll down to go to tools and sometimes only contact page.
 This is because I made the header fixed to make it easier for users when wanting to switch pages.
 I tried to put the buttons closer to each other and at least on my laptop (developer tools) it looked fine until I opened it on my phone in landscape mode.

+2. On the construction page there are links to go to tools.
+As you will see when clicked on one of the list elements it will be slightly lower than where it should be when the tools page is loaded.
+This also has to do with the fact of the fixed header.
+Because I realized I wanted that fixed header I didn't know how to make it without having all other elements move up.
+So to fix it I made a div called spacer to move all elements down.
+Except for some reason this bug still keeps occurring.

 <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/bugs(developer).png" width="100%">